Taiwanese Cultural Association

-The Taiwanese Cultural Association (TCA; 台灣文化協會 (Táiwān wénhuà xiéhuì)) was an important organization during the Japanese rule of Taiwan.
+The Taiwanese Cultural Association (TCA; 台灣文化協會 (Tâi-uân bûn-huà hia̍p-huē)) was an important organization during the Japanese rule of Taiwan.
 It was founded by Chiang Wei-shui on 17 October 1921, in Daitōtei, a district in modern-day Taipei.
-It gathers Taiwanese intellectuals and aims for the delivery of progressive ideas and values.
-It also functions as a political group advocating for Taiwanese collective consciousness and thought.
-The association was founded on October 17, 1921, when Lin Hsien-tang (林獻堂) was elected as president, Yang Chi-chen (楊吉臣) as vice president, and Chiang Wei-shui (蔣渭水) as director.
+It gathered Taiwanese intellectuals and aimed to deliver progressive ideas and values.
+It also functioned as a political group advocating for Taiwanese collective consciousness and thought.
+At the association's founding, Lin Hsien-tang (林獻堂) was elected as president, Yang Chi-chen (楊吉臣) as vice president, and Chiang (蔣渭水) as director.

 History

 After World War I, a wave of self-determination and democracy engulfed the world.
 Taiwan was also inundated with this new sense of independence.
 Inspired by the Samil Movement in Korea in 1919, Taiwanese college students in Japan further developed their craving for an independent Taiwan.

 At that time, only wealthy Taiwanese families could send their children to Japanese universities.
-Most of these children were born and raised during Japanese colonization of Taiwan.
-Therefore, they were taught using Japanese methods and customs quite different from the education they got in their homeland which was a formal Chinese educational system that taught strict traditions and ancient philosophies.
-In Japan, Taiwanese students underwent extreme racism from not only Japanese students but also their friends and relatives.
+Most of these children were born and raised during the Japanese colonization of Taiwan.
+Therefore, they were taught using Japanese methods and customs quite different from the education they got in their homeland, which was a formal Chinese system that taught strict traditions and ancient philosophies.
+In Japan, Taiwanese students experienced extreme racism from not only Japanese students but also their friends and relatives.
 When improperly treated by the Japanese (e.g. being called (清國奴, Chankoro)), these students would often search for methods of circumventing trouble.
 Due to these actions, they were often taunted by Korean students for not fighting for their own rights.

 Japan

-Japan was not only the hub for advanced education for Taiwanese students, but also an excellent opportunity to learn revolutionary ideas such as equality for all people and freedom, options that the oppressive Japanese regime would not allow.
-This was where intellectuals adopted new and more innovated ideas in order to gain either independence or autonomy for Taiwan.
+Japan was not only the hub for advanced education for Taiwanese students, it also gave them an excellent opportunity to learn revolutionary ideas such as equality for all people and freedom, options that the Japanese regime would not allow.
+This was where intellectuals adopted new and more innovative ideas in order to gain either independence or autonomy for Taiwan.
 These intellectuals often held conferences discussing beneficial possibilities.
-They petitioned the Japanese government to permit the enactment of a representative committee which spoke in favour of Taiwanese people, thus taking a vital step towards democracy.
+They petitioned the Japanese government to permit the enactment of a representative committee which would speak in favour of Taiwanese people, thus taking a vital step towards democracy.
 The committee, established in 1921, was called the Petition Movement for the Establishment of a Taiwanese Parliament.
-Lin Hsien-tang was elected as their chairperson.
+Lin Hsien-tang was elected as its chairperson.
 During its fourteen-year span, many rallies were held.